 Public health is a data-driven field.
+This degree will teach you how to use advanced data science techniques to improve the way public health is practiced around the globe.
 As the number and diversity of data sources relevant to public health rapidly increases, so too does the demand for public health data scientists with expertise in collecting, managing, visualizing, and analyzing complex health data, and with the skills to communicate results to stakeholders and policymakers.

 This program is ideal for students who are seeking new roles as public health data scientists in government, non-profit, and for-profit organizations in the public health and biomedical fields, as well as working professionals already employed in such organizations, who would like to use data more effectively to advance their missions.